 The B.A. allows you more freedom to choose coursework from the relevant subfields of psychology, along with electives from the other social sciences, arts, and humanities.
 You will still get research experience with our course sequence in research methods, but will have the choice of completing a senior thesis research project or completing an applied internship.

-- Students learn skills that are marketable in a variety of professional fields both within and beyond the field of psychology, including careers in the human services professions, research professions, and opportunities in the business world.
+- Students learn skills that are marketable in a variety of professional fields, including careers in the human services professions, research professions, and opportunities in the business world.

 - Opportunities to gain hands-on, applied experience by completing field placements at various Buffalo area community agencies, and research projects on an assistantship basis with faculty conducting innovative research projects.

-- Preparation for admission into competitive graduate school programs in a variety of disciplines both within the field of psychology (e.g., clinical, cognitive, health, forensic, neuroscience, social, and developmental psychology) and beyond (e.g., mental health counseling, law school, medical school, business school, social work, journalism and communications degrees).
+- Preparation for admission into competitive graduate school programs in a variety of disciplines (e.g., clinical, cognitive, health, forensic, neuroscience, social, and developmental psychology) and beyond (e.g., mental health counseling, law school, medical school, business school, social work, journalism and communications degrees).

 - Our research sequence teaches many useful skills through hands-on projects.
 Students will be able to apply the findings of research on human behavior to promote healthy living and to facilitate appropriate change in institutions and in society.